Touring Wisconsin's Craft Breweries

 Swiss food can also be found at the Chalet Landhaus Inn & Restaurant, where Swiss-trained New Glarus Chef Mike Neval offers fondue demonstrations for groups of 10.
 The restaurant offers Swiss and American fare in a well-appointed chalet-like dining room, while the inn boasts an indoor pool and some suites with Jacuzzis.

-Start Day three by driving a half hour west on Wis.
-State Highway 39 to the artsy and historic town of Mineral Point.
-Home to thousands of lead and zinc miners in the mid-1800s (from whom the state got its nickname), Mineral Point today boasts several museums, a state historic site and more than 20 art galleries, many of them in beautifully restored stone buildings that date to the mining era.
+Start Day three by driving a half hour west on Highway 39 to the artsy and historic town of Mineral Point.
+Home to thousands of lead and zinc miners in the mid-1800s, Mineral Point today boasts several museums, a state historic site and more than 20 art galleries, many of them in beautifully restored stone buildings that date to the mining era.

-Shop and Stroll: Mineral Point‘s Shake Rag Street
+Shop and Stroll: Mineral Point's Shake Rag Alley

-Many galleries and shops are located on Shake Rag Street, where many of the original Cornish and Welsh settlers lived.
+Many galleries and shops are located on Shake Rag Alley, where several original Cornish and Welsh settlers lived.
 Among the most notable is the Brewery Pottery Studio, which is housed in an 1850s brick building thought to have been the state’s first brewery.

 Given the focus of this trip itinerary, it’s hard not to suggest the Brewery Creek Inn and Brewpub.
 Housed in yet another vintage building, it serves its own handcrafted beer and a variety of entrees featuring locally grown and selected organic ingredients.
 If you have taste for authentic Cornish foods, try the meat and potato filled pasties or ultra-sweet figgyhobbins at the Red Rooster Café.

-A pedestrian mall connecting the University of Wisconsin campus with the State Capital square, State Street offers a dizzying array of restaurants and watering holes, funky shops, street musicians and the Overture performing arts center complex.
-Capital Square also sports some colorful characters, as well as interesting dining and shopping (don’t miss Fromagination artisan cheese store) and, on Saturdays, a massive farmer’s market that takes up the entire Capitol Square.
+A pedestrian mall connecting the University of Wisconsin campus with the State Capitol square, State Street offers a dizzying assortment of restaurants and watering holes, funky shops, street musicians and the Overture performing arts center complex.
+Capitol Square also sports some colorful characters, as well as interesting dining and shopping (don’t miss Fromagination artisan cheese store) and, on Saturdays from April-October, the Dane County Farmers Market takes up the entire Capitol Square.

 Walk off your dinner with a leisurely stroll to the Travel Green Wisconsin-certified Mansion Hill Inn.
 A restored Romanesque Revival villa built in the late 1800s, offers guests a delightful mix of Victorian elegance and modern amenities including wi-fi and Jacuzzis.
 And the views of the Capitol and lakes aren’t bad either.

 If you have time, take a detour 30 minutes east of Madison to visit Tyranena Brewery in Lake Mills.
 Tyranena brews beers with names like Bitter Woman IPA and Dirty Old Man Imperial Porter.
 Tours of Tyranena are free but are given only when schedules permit.
-However, the tasting room is open regularly, from Wednesday through Sunday.
+However, the tasting room is open regularly.

 DAY ONE: Eau Claire and Stevens Point

-Visit some the oldest breweries still in operation in the nation in Northern Wisconsin.
+Visit some the nation's oldest breweries still in operation in northern Wisconsin.

-Allow a good bit of time for your first stop, as the stories surrounding it go farther back than those of most Wisconsin breweries – a century farther back, in fact.
+Allow enough time for your first stop, as the stories surrounding it go farther back than those of most Wisconsin breweries.
 Founded in 1867 by the Bavarian brewmaster whose name is still on the door, Leinenkugel’s is the seventh-oldest brewery in the United States, as well as the oldest business in Chippewa Falls and one of the oldest in Wisconsin.
 Now owned by Miller-Coors, it is still run by the Leinenkugel family today.

 Tours of the Leinenkugel Brewery are free and they begin and end at what has been called “the best brewery tasting rooms in the country,” The Leinie Lodge.
 As one might expect, tours here have a decidedly historical twist, introducing visitors to the family’s history and their brewing process, as well as historical signage and authentic brewing artifacts.
 (And yes, sample tastings are also included.)